Fall 2024 UF Quest 1 Courses

 The UF Quest 1 Requirement

 UF Quest 1 courses fulfill the UF Quest 1 requirement and 3 credits of the General Education requirement in the Humanities (see the UF Quest Requirement page for more information).
-Some UF Quest 1 courses may also fulfill either the Diversity (D) or the International (N) requirement and/or count toward the Writing requirement.
+Some UF Quest 1 courses may also fulfill the International (N) requirement and/or count toward the Writing requirement.

 UF Quest 1 Courses